-Gregg E. Clifton is Managing Partner of the Phoenix, Arizona office of Jackson Lewis LLP.
+Gregg E. Clifton is Office Managing Shareholder of the Phoenix, Arizona office of Jackson Lewis P.C.
 He is Co-chair of the firm’s Collegiate and Professional Sports Industry Group and serves as one of the editors of the firm’s sports law blog, www.collegeandprosportslaw.com.

 |Focus On Collegiate and Professional Sports

 Mr. Clifton has extensive experience in the collegiate and professional sports world.
 He has advised numerous professional franchises on general labor and employment issues, including Title III ADA regulatory compliance and wage and hour issues.
 He serves as lead counsel for several Major League Baseball teams in their salary arbitration matters and has represented NCAA and NAIA collegiate clients regarding rules compliance, investigatory matters and in disciplinary hearings.
-In addition, Mr. Clifton has worked extensively in the area of agent regulation and enforcement in professional and college sports and regularly provides counsel on issues relating to NCAA and NAIA amateurism issues and athlete eligibility questions.
+In addition, he has handled Title IX investigations and compliance issues for NCAA and NAIA member institutions.
+Mr. Clifton has also worked extensively in the area of agent regulation and enforcement in professional and college sports and regularly provides counsel on issues relating to NCAA and NAIA amateurism issues and athlete eligibility questions.

 Prior to joining Jackson Lewis, he spent six years as Chief Operating Officer and Vice President of Team Sports for Gaylord Sports Management.
 He also served as President of the Athlete and Entertainment Division for famed sports attorney Bob Woolf’s firm, Woolf Associates, in Boston.